 12 Mind-Bending Movies Like "Inception" That Will Blow Your Mind

 How would you rate Inception out of 5 stars?

 It feels as if there is no beginning— there is a middle part, and then one of the most gratifying cinematic endings I have ever seen.
-The movie starts with Colter Stevens, a US military pilot, who wakes up on a train to Chicago only to find out that he's in someone else's body.
+The movie starts with Colter Stevens, a US military pilot who wakes up on a train to Chicago only to find out that he's in someone else's body.
 The last thing he remembers is his plane crashing after an encounter with Afghan militants.
-How did he reach here?
+How did he get here?

 As he tries to come to terms with everything that's happening, a bomb detonates and everything ends.
-To his horror, he finds himself in an even more perplexing situation.
-He is injured, immobilized, and in some sort of cockpit.
+To his horror, he finds himself in an even more perplexing situation: He is injured, immobilized, and in some sort of cockpit.
 Was the train real?
 Or is this real?

 It’s 1999.
 Neo, a computer hacker, is living two lives— one as a hacker and another as a regular guy with a day job.
 He comes into contact with a group that claims to know the real truth about the world he lives in.
 He refuses to believe them at first, but he meets them again, becoming increasingly convinced that there is something going on beyond his understanding.

 He eventually meets Morpheus, who offers him two pills— a red and a blue one.
 Taking the blue pill means everything will go back to normal and he will forget this conversation ever took place.
 The red pill will help him understand the truth.